olifolkerd/tabulator/README.md

 ###Data Loaders
 When loading data, Tabulator can display a loading overlay over the table.
-This cosistis of a modal background and a loader element.
-The loader element can be set globaly in the options and should be specified as a div with a ***display*** style of ***inline-block***.
+This consists of a modal background and a loader element.
+The loader element can be set globally in the options and should be specified as a div with a ***display*** style of ***inline-block***.

 Option | Data Type | Default Value | Description
 ---|---|---|---